purplesyringa/site/blog/faster-practical-modular-inversion/index.md

 <aside-inline-here />

 This means that $u$ and $v$ fit in signed $p + 2$-bit integers.
 Since $p \le 2k - 2$, that amounts to $2k$-bit types, i.e. twice as wide as the input.
 And that's a problem: while it works just fine for $32$-bit inputs, $64$-bit inputs require `i128` arithmetic, which slows down the algorithm considerably.
-We'll discuss what to about it in a bit.
+We'll discuss what to do about it in a bit.

 ### Montgomery